 No Property Name Description 1 Enclosure Shows which specific Enclosure occurred the event.
-2 Email delivery 0 Indicates that the event was not sent by Email.
-1 Indicates that the event has been sent by Email.
-3 Event Levels Includes the following event levels: • I - Information • W - Warning • E - Error 4 Event Time Shows the exact time of the event.
+2 Email delivery Includes the followings: 0 - Indicates that the event was not sent by Email.
+1 - Indicates that the event has been sent by Email or the event log can not be sent because the mail is not set up recipients.
+2 - Indicates that the mailbox recipient has been set up, but the event log is in pending status, waiting for the mail to be sent.
+3 Event Levels Includes the following event levels: I - Information W - Warning E - Error 4 Event Time Shows the exact time of the event.
 (5) Event Content Shows the specifics of the event that occurred.